jcmturner/restclient/README.md

 ## How to use

 ### Configuration
-First we need to define how to access the ReST service.
-This is done using the restclient.Config Create a new config instance:
+First define how to access the ReST service.
+This is done using restclient.Config Create a new config instance:
 ```
 c := restclient.NewConfig()